 I remember the shift from multiple choice reading assessments to constructed response reading questions like it was yesterday.
-When we first made the shift, we got everything from blank stares (because they didn’t understand the question), to single word answers, simple phrases, answers that were off-topic, and let’s not even talk about the grammar and spelling.
+When we first made the shift, we got everything from blank stares (because they didn’t understand the question), to single-word answers, simple phrases, off-topic answers, and let’s not even talk about grammar and spelling.
 Hint: It was rough. 😛

 Why Use The RACE Strategy for Constructed Response Reading Questions?

 First, RACE is an acronym that helps guide students through the process of answering constructed questions in reading.
 The RACE acronym stands for:

 C – Cite evidence from the text.

 There are many different constructed response strategies and acronyms that are available to students.
 I chose to use the RACE strategy because of the importance put on restating the question and the fact that the students have to take their answer a step further by explaining how the evidence they cited supports their answer.

 With that being said, any acronym and constructed response strategy you teach will work if you teach each step strategically and support students as needed.
 How do you do that?
 I am glad you asked…keep reading for all my tips and my recommended resources, including freebies.